hassanzohdy/mongez-react-atom/README.md

 ## Use Atom Watcher Hook

-Alternatively, we can use `useAtomWatcher` hook to achieve the previous behavior in one step.
+We can also use `useAtomWatcher` hook to achieve the previous behavior in one step.

 ```tsx
 import { useAtomWatcher } from "@mongez/react-atom";